 One bedroom cottage in village location close to Bath City Centre.

-Renovated in October 2013 this one bedroom character cottage is located just two miles from the centre of Bath.
+This one bedroom character cottage is located just two miles from the centre of Bath.
 Spread over three floors there is a generous sized bedroom on the ground floor with a king size bed plus a double studio bed (can be converted to singles) in the bedroom or a double sofa-bed in the lounge for occasional use, a lounge on the first floor and a kitchen/diner on the top floor with rooftop views over the village to the hill beyond.
 The top floor bathroom has a full size bath with a shower over and has been fully tiled in natural stone.
 The fully fitted kitchen is equipped with a microwave, gas hob, electric oven, washer/dryer and dishwasher.
-There is full central heating, free broadband Wi-Fi and free local and national phone calls.
+There is full central heating, free broadband WiFi and free local and national phone calls.
 Parking is free on-street parking.
 There are plenty of great places to eat within walking as are canal and riverside walks and the outstandingly beautiful St. Catherine Valley.

 Batheaston: Batheaston is a small historic village on the edge of the Cotswold and St. Catherine Valley.
 Access by car or bus takes a few minutes and it takes about 40 minutes to walk to Bath along the canal tow path.
 During the season there is a boat service to Bath.
 Within a short walk from the cottage there are several good local pubs and restaurants, a small supermarket, chemist, fish and chip shop and hairdressers.